Employer Tax Credits, Part 2

 Example #5

-The contributions to those earning more than $100,000 cannot be considered, so only contributions to those earning less than that amount are used.
+The contributions to those earning more than $100,000 in FICA wages cannot be considered, so only contributions to those earning less than that amount are used.
 The contributions for the five employees earning up to $90,000 range between $5,000 and $9,000.
-But only the first $1,000 can be considered for the credit.
+But only the first $1,000 of contributions to each can be considered in the first (and second) years of credit eligibility.
 In addition, although Jan’s total compensation is well over $100,000, her W-2 compensation—which is her only income that is subject to FICA withholding—is only $30,000.
-So, her $3,000 (10% of $30,000) SEP contribution is also considered, but only up to the credit limit of $1,000.
-Because Flagstaff has no more than 50 employees, it is eligible for a 100% credit on the first $1,000 of 2023 contributions made to the six Flagstaff workers who earned less than $100,000 in FICA wages.
-So Flagstaff’s employer contribution credit for 2023 is $6,000.
+So, her $3,000 (10% of $30,000) SEP contribution is also considered, but only up to $1,000.
+Because Flagstaff has no more than 50 employees, it is eligible for 100% of the credit amount for the 2023 contributions made to the six Flagstaff workers who earned less than $100,000 in FICA wages.
+Therefore, Flagstaff’s employer contribution credit for 2023 is $6,000.

 Example #6

 Angel Angle Iron Corporation has 95 employees.
-Angel’s HR Director is pleased: because the company has fewer than 100 employees, it qualifies for the 100% employer contribution credit for the plan’s first year.
-But she realizes that the credit is 100% of a much-reduced amount because Angel has more than 50 employees.
+Angel’s HR Director is pleased because the company has fewer than 100 employees, which means it qualifies for the employer contribution credit for the plan’s first year.
+But she realizes that the credit is 100% of a reduced amount because Angel has more than 50 employees.

 Let’s assume that Angel makes a total of $60,000 in eligible employer contributions.
-(No contributions over $1,000 to any one individual and no contributions to anyone earning over $100,000—can be taken into account.)
+(No contributions to anyone earning over $100,000 in FICA wages can be taken into account and the credit cannot ultimately exceed $1,000 per employee.)
 This $60,000 must be reduced by the number of employees exceeding the 50-employee limit (45 employees), which is then multiplied by 2%.

 Employer contribution credit = $60,000 reduced by [$60,000 X (45 X 2%)] =